 Written by: Kushal Dev | Co-founder, Customer Guru

 But, what next?
 How else can you use this data effectively?
-Irrespective of whether you are doing an eNPS survey to understand your employee engagement or you are in a B2B or B2C business, there is a lot you can do with your customer’s NPS data.
+Irrespective of whether you are doing an eNPS survey to understand your employee engagement or you are in a B2B or B2C business, there is a lot you can do with your customer’s Net Promoter Score® data.
 A few ideas are here:

-If you are a company supporting other businesses, NPS is a great tool to manage your accounts.
-Listening to stakeholders at multiple levels in your customer accounts gives a 360 degree perspective – right from the CXOs to the operational teams.
+If you are a company supporting other businesses, Net Promoter Score® is a great tool to manage your accounts.
+Listening to stakeholders at multiple levels in your customer accounts gives a 360-degree perspective – right from the CXOs to the operational teams.
 This data is vital for your account management meetings as you have quantifiable data on what your clients feel about doing business with you and how have you used continuous communication to listen to them and taken the right steps to resolve their issues.
-The top management gets a clear picture on the account’s health and may get you an opportunity to up sell or cross sell.
+The top management gets a clear picture of the account’s health and may get you an opportunity to upsell or cross-sell.